 Missed opportunities for diagnosis: lessons learned from diagnostic errors in primary care.

-Goyder CR., Jones CH., Heneghan CJ., Thompson MJ.
+Goyder CR., Jones CHD., Heneghan CJ., Thompson MJ.

 BACKGROUND: Because of the difficulties inherent in diagnosis in primary care, it is inevitable that diagnostic errors will occur.
 However, despite the important consequences associated with diagnostic errors and their estimated high prevalence, teaching and research on diagnostic error is a neglected area.
 AIM: To ascertain the key learning points from GPs' experiences of diagnostic errors and approaches to clinical decision making associated with these.
 DESIGN AND SETTING: Secondary analysis of 36 qualitative interviews with GPs in Oxfordshire, UK.
 METHOD: Two datasets of semi-structured interviews were combined.
 Questions focused on GPs' experiences of diagnosis and diagnostic errors (or near misses) in routine primary care and out of hours.
 Interviews were audiorecorded, transcribed verbatim, and analysed thematically.
 RESULTS: Learning points include GPs' reliance on 'pattern recognition' and the failure of this strategy to identify atypical presentations; the importance of considering all potentially serious conditions using a 'restricted rule out' approach; and identifying and acting on a sense of unease.
 Strategies to help manage uncertainty in primary care were also discussed.
 CONCLUSION: Learning from previous examples of diagnostic errors is essential if these events are to be reduced in the future and this should be incorporated into GP training.
 At a practice level, learning points from experiences of diagnostic errors should be discussed more frequently; and more should be done to integrate these lessons nationally to understand and characterise diagnostic errors.